HamidSherz/Sales-Analysis-and-Forecasting/README.md

 ## Executive Summary
 ### Overview of Findings
-1. **Profit Peaks and Cyclical Trends**: Technology continues to drive profit peaks (latest in 2012 Q3) with forecasts indicating sustained performance, while Furniture faces ongoing profitability issues.
+**Profit Peaks and Cyclical Trends**: Technology continues to drive profit peaks (latest in 2012 Q3) with forecasts indicating sustained performance, while Furniture faces ongoing profitability issues.

-2. **Customer and Product Profitability**: The Corporate segment leads in profit generation, and Technology is the most profitable category.
+**Customer and Product Profitability**: The Corporate segment leads in profit generation, and Technology is the most profitable category.
 Atlantic, with a profit margin of 11.9%, reflects efficient operations despite lower sales of $2 million, while Furniture lags in efficiency, requiring attention.

-3. **Regional Sales and Profitability**: Ontario and the Prairies yield strong profits relative to sales, while the Northwest boasts the highest profit margin at 12.6%, albeit with lower sales of $0.8 million.
+**Regional Sales and Profitability**: Ontario and the Prairies yield strong profits relative to sales, while the Northwest boasts the highest profit margin at 12.6%, albeit with lower sales of $0.8 million.
 The West, despite leading in sales, struggles with lower profitability due to underperforming customers in the Technology category.

 ![Executive Summary](Visuals/Executive_summary.JPG)

 ## Insights Deep Dive
 ### Category 1: Overall Sales Performance
-1. Technology experienced strong cyclical peaks, with 2012 Q3 marking the highest sales and profit figures.
+- Technology experienced strong cyclical peaks, with 2012 Q3 marking the highest sales and profit figures.
 These peaks appear approximately every 12 months, suggesting a recurring trend in demand.

-2. Discounting that started in late 2010 triggered slight sales and profit increases for Technology and Office Supplies, but had a detrimental effect on Furniture, where profits dropped below zero, indicating that discounting adversely impacted Furniture’s profitability.
+- Discounting that started in late 2010 triggered slight sales and profit increases for Technology and Office Supplies, but had a detrimental effect on Furniture, where profits dropped below zero, indicating that discounting adversely impacted Furniture’s profitability.

-3. Technology products consistently recorded the highest profits, notably peaking at approximately $64,000 in 2012 Q3.
+- Technology products consistently recorded the highest profits, notably peaking at approximately $64,000 in 2012 Q3.
 This highlights Technology's critical contribution to overall profitability during key periods.

-4. Forecasting suggests focusing on Technology for sustained profitability, with Furniture showing potential for recovery and Office Supplies maintaining its stable contribution to overall performance.
+- Forecasting suggests focusing on Technology for sustained profitability, with Furniture showing potential for recovery and Office Supplies maintaining its stable contribution to overall performance.

 ![Category 1 Insights](Visuals/Category_1.JPG)

 ### Category 2: Customer Segment Analysis
-1. **Corporate**: Leading the profit race, the Corporate segment generated $600,015 in profits from $5.5M in sales, with a 10.9% profit margin.
+- **Corporate**: Leading the profit race, the Corporate segment generated $600,015 in profits from $5.5M in sales, with a 10.9% profit margin.
 This demonstrates its efficiency and high profitability, despite only contributing 30% of total sales.

-2. **Small Business**: With $2.7M in sales, Small Business displayed strong growth, particularly in 2009 Q4, where profits spiked despite stable sales, indicating potential for future profit-driven strategies.
+- **Small Business**: With $2.7M in sales, Small Business displayed strong growth, particularly in 2009 Q4, where profits spiked despite stable sales, indicating potential for future profit-driven strategies.

-3. **Consumer**: Although achieving $3 million in sales, this segment has experienced volatile profitability, particularly a dip in 2010 Q3, possibly linked to challenges in the Furniture category, highlighting the need for improved strategies to boost profit margins.
+- **Consumer**: Although achieving $3 million in sales, this segment has experienced volatile profitability, particularly a dip in 2010 Q3, possibly linked to challenges in the Furniture category, highlighting the need for improved strategies to boost profit margins.

-4. **Home Office**: Demonstrating consistent growth, Home Office profits more than doubled from $13,000 in 2009 Q1 to $36,000 in 2012 Q1, despite stable sales during this period.
+- **Home Office**: Demonstrating consistent growth, Home Office profits more than doubled from $13,000 in 2009 Q1 to $36,000 in 2012 Q1, despite stable sales during this period.
 This indicates potential improvements in cost management or pricing strategy, suggesting further investment could maximize returns.

 ![Category 2 Insights](Visuals/Category_2.JPG)

 ### Category 3: Product Category Profitability
-1. Technology led in profitability with $885,000 in profits from $5.97M in sales, resulting in a 14.8% profit margin.
+- Technology led in profitability with $885,000 in profits from $5.97M in sales, resulting in a 14.8% profit margin.
 The average profit peaked at $569 in 2012 Q3, reinforcing Technology's critical role in the product portfolio.

-2. Office Supplies delivered $518,000 in profits from $3.75M in sales, translating to a 13.8% profit margin.
+- Office Supplies delivered $518,000 in profits from $3.75M in sales, translating to a 13.8% profit margin.
 Though slightly lower than Technology, this category remains stable and dependable, with an average profit of around $120.

-3. Furniture underperformed, generating only $117,000 in profits from $5.17M in sales, resulting in a mere 2.3% profit margin.
+- Furniture underperformed, generating only $117,000 in profits from $5.17M in sales, resulting in a mere 2.3% profit margin.
 The significant drop in late 2010 suggests discounting had a more pronounced negative effect on this category compared to others.

-4. The performance disparity across categories indicates that improving Furniture's efficiency, perhaps through revised pricing or cost management strategies, could enhance overall profitability.
+- The performance disparity across categories indicates that improving Furniture's efficiency, perhaps through revised pricing or cost management strategies, could enhance overall profitability.

 ![Category 3 Insights](Visuals/Category_3.JPG)

 ### Category 4: Customer Profitability Insights
 #### Top 10 Customers by Highest Profit Margins:
-1. **Profit Margin Overview**: The top 10 customers recorded margins between 36.4% and 40.4%, highlighting efficient cost management and pricing strategies.
+- The top 10 customers recorded margins between 36.4% and 40.4%, highlighting efficient cost management and pricing strategies.

-2. **Gregg Hansen**: Stands out with the highest profit margin of 40.4%, generating $6,000 in profits from $14,000 in sales.
+- **Gregg Hansen**: Stands out with the highest profit margin of 40.4%, generating $6,000 in profits from $14,000 in sales.
 Despite lower overall profits, his margin reflects cost control.

-3. **Karen Carlile**: Contributed the highest absolute profit, earning $22,000 from $59,000 in sales, with a 36.6% profit margin, showing her significant impact on total profitability.
+- **Karen Carlile**: Contributed the highest absolute profit, earning $22,000 from $59,000 in sales, with a 36.6% profit margin, showing her significant impact on total profitability.

-4. **Andy Reiter**: Ranked third, achieved a profit margin of 39.6%, generating $15,000 from $37,000 in sales, aligning with the overall strength of the Technology category.
+- **Andy Reiter**: Ranked third, achieved a profit margin of 39.6%, generating $15,000 from $37,000 in sales, aligning with the overall strength of the Technology category.

 #### Top 10 Customers with Lowest Net Profit Margins:
-1. The lowest 10 customers had negative margins ranging from -57.9% to -106.6%, indicating severe losses.
+- The lowest 10 customers had negative margins ranging from -57.9% to -106.6%, indicating severe losses.

-2. **Bradley Talbott**: Reported the worst margin of -106.6%, with losses of $3,000 on sales of $2,655, highlighting critical issues such as pricing or product defects.
+- **Bradley Talbott**: Reported the worst margin of -106.6%, with losses of $3,000 on sales of $2,655, highlighting critical issues such as pricing or product defects.

-3. **Laurel Workman**: Sustained heavy losses of $13,000 with a margin of -59.5% from $21,000 in sales, reflecting issues likely linked to negative profitability trends in Technology as seen earlier.
+- **Laurel Workman**: Sustained heavy losses of $13,000 with a margin of -59.5% from $21,000 in sales, reflecting issues likely linked to negative profitability trends in Technology as seen earlier.

 ![Category 4 Insights](Visuals/Category_4.JPG)

 ### Category 5: Regional Sales Distribution
-1. Ontario led in profitability with $347,000 from $3M in sales, slightly outperforming Prairies (which earned $318,000 in profit from the same sales figure).
+- Ontario led in profitability with $347,000 from $3M in sales, slightly outperforming Prairies (which earned $318,000 in profit from the same sales figure).
 The Atlantic region, while generating $2 million in sales, achieved a higher profit margin of 11.9% compared to 11.3% for Ontario and Prairie.

-2. The West achieved the highest sales at $4M but ranked third in profit with $297,000, largely due to technology-focused customers sustaining losses, dragging down the region's overall profitability.
+- The West achieved the highest sales at $4M but ranked third in profit with $297,000, largely due to technology-focused customers sustaining losses, dragging down the region's overall profitability.

-3. The Atlantic generated nearly half of the West’s sales but achieved similar profits, indicating a stronger profit-to-sales ratio, reflecting efficient operations in this region.
+- The Atlantic generated nearly half of the West’s sales but achieved similar profits, indicating a stronger profit-to-sales ratio, reflecting efficient operations in this region.
 Additionally, the Northwest region boasts the highest profit margin at 12.6%, although it has lower sales of $0.8 million.

-4. Other regions maintained profit margins close to 10%, with Yukon significantly underperforming, possibly due to higher costs or weak sales of high-margin products.
+- Other regions maintained profit margins close to 10%, with Yukon significantly underperforming, possibly due to higher costs or weak sales of high-margin products.

 ![Category 5 Insights](Visuals/Category_5.JPG)